reaalkhalil/reaal.me/_posts/blog/2016-10-30-blackcoffee.md

 Now if you put your files in `/Library/WebServer/Documents/` you can see them on `localhost` in the browser.
 Tada!

-I've included a zip of the site, it contains four stages of building the site:
+I've included a zip of the site, it contains four stages of building the site:<br>
-1. Plain HTML
+1. Plain HTML<br>
-2. Styled with CSS
+2. Styled with CSS<br>
-3. Added a slideshow with JS
+3. Added a slideshow with JS<br>
-4. Added a form with PHP.
+4. Added a form with PHP.<br>

 <a href="/assets/blog/codesoc/blackcoffee.zip" target="_blank" class="file file-zip">blackcoffee.zip</a>